I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 Connect to the API through the network settings panel.
 Authentication takes about two minutes if you already have your credentials ready.

-Scripting for Automation
+Scripting for automation

 You don’t need to be a programmer to write basic scripts.